kyma-project/api-gateway/docs/user/troubleshooting-guides/03-50-certificates-gardener.md

 # Issues with Certificates on Gardener

-## Symptom & Cause
+## Symptom

-During installation on Gardener, Kyma requests domain SSL certificates using the Gardener's [Certificate](https://github.com/gardener/cert-management#requesting-a-certificate) custom resource (CR) to ensure secure communication through both Kyma UI and Kubernetes CLI.

-This process can result in the following issues:

 - Certificates installation takes too long.
 - `Certificate is still not ready, status is {STATUS}.
 Exiting...` error occurs.
 - Certificates are no longer valid.

+## Cause

+During installation on Gardener, Kyma requests domain SSL certificates using the Gardener's [Certificate](https://github.com/gardener/cert-management#requesting-a-certificate) custom resource (CR) to ensure secure communication through both Kyma UI and Kubernetes CLI.
+The mentioned issues might occur during this proces.

 ## Solution